JuliaPy/SymPy.jl/examples/tutorial.md

 Some of the standard plots for working with vector-valued function or multivariate functions are available within `SymPy`.
 The support varies depending on the underlying plotting package, with `PyPlot` generally having more features.

-Parametric plots of vector expression is supported.
+Parametric plots of vector expressions are supported.
 With `PyPlot`, the output can be 2 or 3D, but with Gadfly, just 2D.
 Here we illustrate:

 ```
 parametricplot([cos(5x), sin(3x)], 0, 4pi)
 ```

-Surface plots of function $f(x,y) -> R$ can be rendered with `PyPlot`, through a call like `plot_surface(x^2 + y^2, -5, 5, -5, 5)`.
+Surface plots of function $f(x,y) \rightarrow R$ can be rendered with `PyPlot`, through a call like `plot_surface(x^2 + y^2, -5, 5, -5, 5)`.

 ## Matrices

 SymPy has a special class to work with matrices, as does `Julia`.
 With `SymPy`, matrices are just `Julia`n matrices with symbolic entries.
-The conversion to matrices that SymPy knows about is primarily handled in the background, though if need be `convert(SymMatrix, M)` can be used.
+The conversion to matrices that SymPy knows about is primarily handled in the background, though, if need be, `convert(SymMatrix, M)` can be used.

 Constructing matrices then follows `Julia`'s conventions: